brendaoby/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 *11- Converts value in BINARY to base 10*
 *12- Prints all possible combinations of two letters, except oo* 13- Prints a number with two decimal places*
+*100- Converts a number from base 10 to base 16*